robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

 Set up your environment and install the required dependencies:

-1. Install Python 3.10.9 on your Ubuntu 22 system.
+1. Install Python 3.10 on your Ubuntu 22 system.
 You can use pyenv to manage multiple Python versions on your machine.

 2. Clone the repository:
+together with
    ```bash
    git clone https://github.com/nolan-gutierrez/deceptive-path-planning.git
    cd deceptive-path-planning